kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 console.log(teamInfo.dataset.homePitch); // logs "Stanford Bridge"
 {% endprism %}

 All of this means we use JavaScript to access these properties and display them on a web page.
-But [data-attribute manipulation doesn't work in all browsers, specifically, Internet Explorer 10 and lower](http://caniuse.com/#search=dataset), so we need to write fallback code for those situations.
+But [data attribute manipulation doesn't work in all browsers, specifically, Internet Explorer 10 and lower](http://caniuse.com/#search=dataset), so we need to write fallback code for those situations.

 Before we create our final-production-ready code, we'll create some incremental examples to gain a better understanding of how this works.

 <a name="simple-example"></a>
 A Simple Example (<a href="http://codepen.io/kaidez/pen/VYLxqG" target="blank">See the CodePen Demo</a>)
 ---------------------
-We'll start by creating code that changes just one set of data-attributes with JavaScript.
+We'll start by creating code that changes just one set of data attributes with JavaScript.
 Let's start with the CSS, which will be applied to all future code samples and demos:
 {% prism css %}
 body {
   background: grey;